-However, something most people can agree on is that a website that looks like it was designed in the late 90s/early 2000s will never give off state-of-the-art vibes.
+However, something most people can agree on is that a website that looks like it was designed in the late 90s/early 2000s will never give off those much-sought "state-of-the-art" vibes.
 This is also the case if a site loads slowly or it’s difficult to navigate (prompting you to go to a competitor’s site instead).

-If you’re wondering whether your site needs much needed updates, you’ve come to the right place.
+If you’re wondering whether your site needs updates, you’ve come to the right place.
 Get some coffee, play some nice background music, and start reading.

 What happens above the fold really does affect the entire user experience.
 It only takes 0.05 seconds for a visitor to decide whether or not they'll stick around on your website.
 Therefore, that first impression counts and you have to grab their attention!

-It's important to include high-quality imagery, easy-to-read typography, and to be cohesive in your design.
-Clutter will only detract a visitor and force them to click out of your site.
+It's important to include high-quality imagery and easy-to-read typography to create a simple but cohesive experience in your design.
+Clutter will only distract or exasperate a visitor into wanting to leave your site.

 A well-designed website will know how to keep the reader scrolling.
-Often, this means breaking up content into smaller chunks, including visual hierarchy with banner images, fonts, and supporting elements, and utilizing white space.
+Often, this means breaking up content into smaller chunks, creating a visual hierarchy with banner images, fonts, and supporting elements, and utilizing white space effectively to make your content feel less cluttered.

-How your website functions is also a huge factor in overall user experience.
-Responsive web design makes sure that your website looks and functions the same no matter what device a website visitor is on — desktop, laptop, tablet, or a smartphone of any size.
+How your website functions is also a huge factor in the overall user experience.
+Responsive web design ensures that your website looks and functions consistently no matter what device a website visitor is on — desktops, laptops, tablets, or smartphones of any size.

 Outdated and tacky websites won't cut it anymore.
-A great website design will present your business as professional, clean, and often can help you seem more reliable.
-It proves that you know what you are doing and you can present your business in a clear, professional manner.
+A great website design will present your business as professional and reliable to customers.
+It proves that you know what you are doing and you can present your business in a clear, concise, and professional manner.

-94 percent of people won't trust an outdated website.
-Therefore, it’s crucial to consistently update and refine your design and content is key to pleasing consumers.
+81 percent of people will think less of your business if it has an outdated website—and 39 percent will think twice about using your products/services.
+Therefore, it’s crucial to consistently update and refine your design and content to retain your customers' trust.

 Here are some of the elements of great website design with examples to help inspire you to create your own beautiful modern website design.